kouge0510/5-dof-vision-combined-robot-arm/README.md

 - [x] can use with raspberry pi all series
 - [x] support python >=3.8
 - [x] support cv >=4.0
-- [ ] can't use with other brands of ARM development board as it uses pi's special lib
+- [x] can use with other brands of ARM development board as it uses general libs.